MeltwaterArchive/storyplayer/modules/host/expectsHost.md

 _expectsHost()_ allows you to make sure that the host is in the state you need it to be.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsHost_.

 ## Behaviour And Return Codes